daiAPZ/Plan-B/content/blogs/blog-4.md

 ---
-title: "How to make toys from old Olarpaper"
+title: "2do Año"
 description: "Heading example Here is example of hedings.
 You can use this heading by following markdownify rules."
-image: "/images/blog-4.jpg"
+image: "/images/1er Cuatrimestre.png"
 date: 2022-07-04T05:00:00Z
 draft: false
 ---